g-male/darin-portfolio/content/capturing/product/assorted-products-for-knock-twice.md

 postyear: "2022"
 contentdesc: product
 ---
-Product shots taken and edited for Knock Twice.
+Product photography and editing for Knock Twice, shot at the Knock Twice studio.